Île aux Perroquets Lighthouse: Location

 The Île aux Perroquets Lighthouse is on the Île aux Perroquets, an island at the western end of the Mingan Archipelago on the north shore of the Gulf of Saint Lawrence.

 It is in the Mingan Archipelago National Park Reserve, and the Longue-Pointe-de-Mingan municipality.

-In the Innu-aimun language the island is called Utshishtunishekau, meaning nest-shaped rock.
+In the Innu-aimun language the island is called Utshishtunishekau, meaning "nest-shaped rock".

 The French name means "parrot island", and refers to the Atlantic puffin, a bird with a brightly colored beak.

 The island is 350 m long and less than 100 m wide.

-It is a rocky plateau about 12 m above sea levels.
+It is a rocky plateau about 12 m above sea level.

 It has steep cliffs, almost vertical on the east side but sloping more gently on the south side.

 Fauna include the Atlantic puffin (Fratercula arctica), razorbill (Alca torda), black guillemot (Cepphus grylle), black-legged kittiwake (Rissa tridactyla) and common raven (Corvus corax).

 These species generally nest in the island's cliffs and scree.

 The island is also home to the common eider (Somateria mollissima) and some species of gull.